w3c/openscreenprotocol/ssdp.md

 *Open questions*

-1. This approach requires that Presentation URLs and friendly names fit into one SSDP message, which are limited to ~1400 bytes on a typical network.
+1. SSDP messages are limited to ~1400 bytes on a typical network.
+Will the Presentation URLs and friendly names fit into message?

-2. This approach advertises presentation URLs and friendly names to all devices on the local area network, which may expose private information in an unintended way.
+2. Is there a privacy issue regarding the advertisement of presentation URLs and friendly names to all devices on the local area network?

 #### Method 3

-This approach is identical to Method 2, except that the friendly name and presentation URLs are not included in SSDP messages.
-Only the `PRESENTATION-ENDPOINT.openscreen.org` header is added to the search response, and that information from the presentation receiver service is obtained from the application level protocol implemented on that endpoint.
+This approach is identical to Method 2, except that presentation URLs are not included in SSDP messages.
+Only the `PRESENTATION-ENDPOINT.openscreen.org` header is added to the search response, and additional information from the presentation receiver service (including presentation URL compatibility) is obtained from the application level protocol implemented on that endpoint.
+The friendly name may or may not be included in advertisements, based on a tradeoff between usability, efficiency and privacy.

 #### Functional Requirements: Remote Playback API